steverichey/swift-evolution/proposals/nnnn-arbitrary-compile-time-code-execution.md

 ## Impact on existing code

-This is a new feature which is not expected to impact existing code.
+This is a purely additive feature which is not expected to impact existing code.
 No alternatives exist in the current Swift API which should be considered for replacement or deprecation.

 ## Alternatives considered